Eric Haase Player Props: Tigers vs. Phillies

 Eric Haase At The Plate

-- Haase has six doubles, two home runs and 14 walks while hitting .219.
+- Haase is batting .219 with six doubles, two home runs and 14 walks.

-- He has homered in two of 46 games played this season, and in 1.2% of his plate appearances.
+- In 46 games played this year, he has gone deep in only two of them.

-- Haase has driven home a run in eight games this season (17.4%), including more than one RBI in 6.5% of his games and producing three or more of his team's runs on one occasion..
+- Haase has had at least one RBI in 17.4% of his games this season (eight of 46), with more than one RBI three times (6.5%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.